chinasatokolo/chinasatokolo.github.io/_pages/contact.md

 author_profile: true
 ---

 To contact me for interviews or speaking engagements, please email Technecultura's Media Office.
 General inquiries can also be done through [LinkedIn](https://www.linkedin.com/in/chinasatokolo).
+My Cornell email is active indefinitely.

 ### Media Contact:
 Technecultura \